 What Happens After I Apply?

-- Recommended names will be printed in the newsletter for member review by August 31.
+- Recommended names will be printed in the Leadership Matters e-newsletter for member review by December 18.

-- Approval will be granted by the ICMA executive board in late September or early October.
+- Approval will be granted by the ICMA executive board by mid-January.

-- Notification will be sent via e-mail by October 15.
+- Notification will be sent via e-mail by late January.

 - Online annual reports will be due every year after executive board approval of ICMA Credentialed Manager or Candidate status to renew your credential.
 Be prepared to provide at least one specific example of something you learned from each activity.
 Visit the Credentialing Resources page for frequently asked questions and a sample annual report.